B.A. (Hons) in Counselling & Psychotherapy

 - Utilises “Blended Learning”

-- Benchmarked against European Association of Counselling Training Standards (2015)
+- Benchmarked against the European Association of Counselling Training Standards (2015)

 - The awards associated with this programme are accepted for Professional Accreditation by ACI; APCP & NAPCP